-Sclerotherapy is a non-surgical procedure that involves injecting a solution into the vein.
-One of the treatments is called Sotradecol and is FDA approved and has been extremely effective for over 60 years.
+Sclerotherapy is a non-surgical procedure that involves injecting a medication into the vein.
 This solution causes the walls of the veins to stick together, preventing the blood from pooling in the vein and thus forcing the blood flow from the dysfunctional vein to veins that are functioning efficiently.

 Patients lie on their back with their legs slightly elevated.
-After the treatment area is cleansed with alcohol, the doctor uses a fine needle to slowly insert a solution or foam into the vein.
-Some patients experience minor stinging or cramps when the needle is inserted.
-The injection solution or foam irritates the lining of the vein, causing it to swell shut and block the flow of blood.
+After the treatment area is cleansed with alcohol, the doctor uses a fine needle to slowly insert the medication into the vein.
+Some patients experience minor stinging when the needle is inserted.
+The injection irritates the lining of the vein, causing it to swell shut and block the flow of blood.

 Once the needle is withdrawn, the doctor will apply compression and massage the area to keep blood out of the injected vessel and disperse the solution.
 For large veins, a compression pad may be taped onto the site to keep the area compressed while your doctor moves on to the next vein.
 The number of injections depends on the number and size of veins being treated.

 As with any treatment, there are risks associated with it,

 - Darkened skin in the form of lines or spots

 More severe complications rarely occur, such as inflammation, blood clots, or allergic reaction to treatment solutions.

 Before the procedure, our office will review the patient’s medical history and conduct a physical exam.
 This is the time for the doctor and patient to discuss expectations, potential risks and outcomes of the procedure.
 The doctor will examine the veins to be treated and check for any underlying blood vessel disorders.
 Be sure to let your doctor know:

 - If you are pregnant.
 Most doctors recommend waiting until after your delivery to perform the procedure.